dbt-labs/dbt-codegen/README.md

       - name: orders
       - name: payments
 ```
+3. Paste the output in to a schema file, and refactor as required.

 ## generate_base_model ([source](macros/generate_base_model.sql))
 This macro generates the SQL for a base model, which you can then paste into a